epignatelli/helx/README.md

 # Helx

-Helx provides a single interface to interoperate between a variety of Reinforcement Learning environment and to code agents.
+Helx provides a single interface to a) interoperate between a variety of Reinforcement Learning environment and to b) code interacting agents.
 It is an interface to jumpstart experiments